peterjpierce/dynip/README.md

 # dynip
-Manage your dynamic DNS settings for one or more subdomains at [FreeDNS](http://freedns.afraid.org).
+Manage your dynamic IP (DNS) settings for one or more subdomains at [FreeDNS](http://freedns.afraid.org).

 ## Installation
-The current version requires Python 3 and has only been tested on Linux and FreeBSD.
-A Python 2 version will be released soon.
+The current version requires Python 2.7 or 3, and has been tested on Linux and FreeBSD.

 ### Step 1: Set up your account and subdomain(s) at FreeDNS
 Follow their ample instructions.

 ### Step 2: Configure FreeDNS
 Download this repository, and edit the `freedns` file, configuring the three `FREEDNS_*` variables near the top, to record your username, password and subdomains.

-To list the subdomains you are managing, separate each with a newline between the triple quotes, like so:
+To list the subdomains you are managing, separate each with any type of white space (including newlines) between the triple quotes, like so:

 ```
 FREEDNS_SUBDOMAINS = """
         xyz.mooo.com
-        xyz.afraid.org
+        abc.afraid.org
-""".split()
+"""
 ```

 ### Step 3: (Optional) Schedule recurring updates
-If you want keep FreeDNS updated with your latest dynamic IP, schedule this script to run at regular intervals.
-For example, a crontab entry like this would cause updates every four hours (substitute your installation location):
+If you want to keep FreeDNS updated with your latest dynamic IP, schedule this script to run at regular intervals.
+For example, a crontab entry like this will cause checks/updates every four hours (substitute your installation location):

 ```
 5  */4  *  *  *  /home/peter/bin/freedns